paimoe/rugbyguide_content/content/posts/start.md

 date: "2023-08-31T18:49:55+08:00"
 draft: false
 url: start
 summary: Start here!
-This guide is designed to be a 10 minute read to introduce you to simple concepts.
+This guide is designed to be a 15 minute read to introduce you to simple concepts.
 Hopefully you can enjoy watching your first match!
+description: A beginner's guide to watching their first Rugby Union match, all in 15 minutes.
 ---
 > Watching your first match?
 This guide is for you!
-It is intended to be a 30? minute read to help you enjoy your first match.
+It is intended to be a ~15 minute read to help you enjoy your first match.
 It is lighter on the rules with more emphasis on *how* to watch. <!--[more info on why i made this]()-->

 ## What is Rugby Union?